AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

 <!-- * In-form and out-of-form signing experiences -->
 * Signing forms as an anonymous or logged-in user
 * Dynamic signing processes (integration with [!DNL AEM Forms] Workflow)
-* Authentication through a knowledge base, phone, and social profiles
+* Authentication through a knowledge base, phone, social profiles, and Government ID

 ## Prerequisites {#prerequisites}